San Clemente, California: Media

 San Clemente was the setting of the MTV reality show Life of Ryan.

 It was also the setting of the 2005 film Brick.
 The town was chosen because it was particularly close to the director Rian Johnson who lived there and went to San Clemente High School, which was the school depicted in the film.
 Many of the locations in the film are still identical to the real ones, with the exception of the Pin's house, which was flattened a week after exterior shooting; the interior was constructed in a local warehouse.
 The football field has also since been replaced with artificial turf and track.
 The phone booths used all through the film are mostly props that were placed on location.
 The movie One of Her Own is based on incidents in and around San Clemente.

 San Clemente is served by The San Clemente Times, which prints once weekly on Thursdays.

+Water Services

+Water in San Clemente is supplied by the City of San Clemente Utilities Division, which sources its water from local groundwater and the Metropolitan Water District of Southern California.
+This water is imported by the State Water Project, which draws water from the Sacramento-San Joaquin Delta and the Colorado River.
+Additional water is supplied from the Irvine Ranch Water District’s Baker Water Treatment Plant.